ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   keyup           User releases a key
         *   keypress        Character is being inserted(repeats while key is depressed)
     -   Mouse Events
-        *   click           User pressed and releases a button over the same element
+        *   click           User presses and releases a button over the same element
         *   dblclick        User presses and releases a button twice over the same element
         *   mousedown       User presses a mouse button while over an element
         *   mouseup         User releases a mouse button while over an element